Alligator bait

-Early 20th century postcard depicting black children as "alligator bait".
+Early 20th century postcard depicting Black children as "alligator bait".

-Depicting African-American children as alligator bait was a common trope in American popular culture in the 19th and 20th centuries.
-The motif was present in a wide array of media, including newspaper reports, songs, sheet music, and visual art.
-The image of black children or infants being used as bait to lure alligators was widespread in white popular culture, often appearing in conjunction with other racist tropes.
-There is no evidence in reliable primary or secondary sources that children of any race were ever used as bait in alligator hunting, so it is impossible to verify whether or not it was a historical reality.
-In American slang, alligator bait is a racial slur for African-Americans.
+Depicting African-American children or infants as alligator bait was a common trope in American popular culture in the 19th and 20th centuries.
+Images of African-American children or infants being hunted by or used to lure alligators ("gators") was widespread in North American white popular culture during the 19th and 20th centuries.
+The motif was present in diverse forms of media, including newspaper reports, songs, sheet music, and visual art, often appearing in conjunction with other racist tropes.

+A subtype of the pickaninny caricature, such images portrayed Black children as unlovable, disposable, and prey for predators.
+They were widely published in various media and forms from the late 19th century into the mid-20th century.
+They have been interpreted as expressions of a violent, dehumanizing attitude in which the endangerment and death of Black children and Black people in general was downplayed as a minor matter or implicitly even advertised as desirable.

+The supposed actual use of Black children as bait in alligator hunting is repeatedly mentioned in primary sources, especially newspaper and magazine articles published between the 1880s and 1920s.
+But since most of them are vague and possibly jocular, their reliability is disputed.
+Historians and fact-checking website Snopes found no solid evidence that the practice was real, dismissing these accounts as rumors or racist tall tales.
+Other authors argue that due to their sheer number as well as details found in some of them, these accounts cannot be summarily dismissed as fabricated; instead, they contend some reflect a real, though likely not widespread, practice.

+In American slang, alligator bait or gator bait is a racial slur for African Americans, implying they are worthless and expendable.
+This derogatory expression likely dates back to before the Civil War.
+Its racial connotations persist into the 21st century, prompting institutions like the University of Florida to abolish related chants because they could not be fully disentangled from the slur.

 Popular culture

-In the American popular imagination, black children were commonly used as bait for hunting alligators, which are one of the central apex predators of the folklore of the United States, along with cougars, bears and wolves.
-The reasons for dubbing black babies "alligator bait" are unknown, but the identification may be a consequence of earlier associations of African crocodiles—a relative of American alligators—with Africa and its people.
-Gators largely live in the swamplands of the Southern United States, which were one place people escaping enslavement hid to evade capture.
+In the American popular imagination, Black children were commonly used as bait for hunting alligators, which are one of the central apex predators of the folklore of the United States, along with cougars, bears and wolves.
+The reasons for dubbing Black babies "alligator bait" are unknown, but the identification may be a consequence of earlier associations of African crocodiles—a relative of American alligators—with Africa and its people.
+Alligators largely live in the swamplands of the Southern United States, which were one place people escaping enslavement hid to evade capture.
 According to popular legend, enslaved people who disappeared in swamps may have been killed by alligators; children were understood as particularly vulnerable to attacks by alligators, and that identification may have evolved into the bait image.
 Alligator lore draws from "a shared dread of these reptilian creatures that come out of the water to eat dogs and children."